 Was it for their sake?
 Yes.
 Was it for his glory?
 Yes.
 And everything hangs on how you get it right.
 Are you glad to be died for?
 To be loved by the blood of Jesus, by the suffering savior?
 Yes, we are, aren’t we?
 And why?
 This is what Paul says, “He died for all so that those who lived might no longer live for themselves.”
 I take that to mean, “Might no longer live with themselves at the bottom, needing to be made much of” as the bottom source of all their joys.
 But, rather, will live now, for him, who for their sake’s, died and was raised.
 So now the bottom of our joy becomes the glory of Christ and making much of Christ.

 So what is he praying for me?
-He’s saying Father, I love John Piper, love the students who are in me, whom you have given me, and I’m asking for them, this.
+He’s saying Father, I love John Piper, love the students who are in me, whom you have given me, and I’m asking this for them.
 My supreme request is cause them to be with me that they may see how glorious I am.
 That’s what he’s praying for you.

 Now, those texts are all designed to simply say, everywhere in the Bible, they’re just the tip of the iceberg, I could give you dozens more.
 Everywhere in the Bible where God is loving us, there are contexts around that statement that show he’s loving us with a specific design that he be made much of in and through and because of that act of love.

-Now, remember, I’m trying to answer and clarify the question, do you feel more loved by God because he makes much of you or because he enables you to make much of him?
-That’s what I’m trying to clarify, so before I give you the answer to why he talks like that, I am going to pause here now and do what I'm never done at Passion, and namely, give you seven ways that God makes much of you.
+Now, remember, I’m trying to answer and clarify the question, Do you feel more loved by God because he makes much of you or because he enables you to make much of him?
+That’s what I’m trying to clarify, so before I give you the answer to why he talks like that, I am going to pause here now and do what I’ve never done at Passion and give you seven ways that God makes much of you.

-Because here’s where I’ve been misunderstood and perhaps rightly so, okay.
+Because here’s where I’ve been misunderstood and perhaps rightly so.
 So this is different and I want you to be blown away.
-This is just Bible, so straight Bible and it’s absolutely mind boggling.
-I pray, I ask, Holy Spirit, would you come in the next 5 minutes or so as I go through these texts and gives supernatural capacities to feel the truth and the wonder of what I’m about to read.
-I pray this in Jesus name.
+This is just Bible, so straight Bible and it’s absolutely mind-boggling.
+I pray, I ask, Holy Spirit, would you come in the next five minutes or so as I go through these texts and give supernatural capacities to feel the truth and the wonder of what I’m about to read.
+I pray this in Jesus’s name.
 God makes much of all those who are in Jesus.